First-Year Undergraduate Students Online Programs

 Should a student elect to not take this free online training, a hold may be placed on their student account.
 This will prevent them from enrolling in classes until this training is complete.

 Note: These online programs are meant for students to complete on their own and not with a parent or guardian.
-We encourage your conversation with your student regarding the program content but please allow your student to complete the program on their own.
+We encourage conversation with your student regarding the program content.

 DiversityEdu is a Canvas-based program and does not have any additional requirements.